lydiahallie/javascript-questions/uz-UZ/README.md

 #### Javob: D

-Variables declared with the `const` keyword are not referenceable before their initialization: this is called the _temporal dead zone_.
-In the `getInfo` function, the variable `randomValue` is scoped in the functional scope of `getInfo`.
-On the line where we want to log the value of `typeof randomValue`, the variable `randomValue` isn't initialized yet: a `ReferenceError` gets thrown!
-The engine didn't go down the scope chain since we declared the variable `randomValue` in the `getInfo` function.
+o&apos;zgaruvchis declared with the `const` keyword are not referenceable before their initialization: this is called the _temporal dead zone_.
+In the `getInfo` function, the o&apos;zgaruvchi `randomValue` is scoped in the functional scope of `getInfo`.
+On the line where we want to log the value of `typeof randomValue`, the o&apos;zgaruvchi `randomValue` isn't initialized yet: a `ReferenceError` gets thrown!
+The engine didn't go down the scope chain since we declared the o&apos;zgaruvchi `randomValue` in the `getInfo` function.

 </p>
 </details>